How to do Video Editing with AI? — Complete Guide 2025"

 3. If you are taking a picture of an animal, the mouth/face should be clear; some tools (pet mode) work best.

-Step 2 — Tool Selection & Account Creation
+Step 2—Tool Selection & Account Creation

 For starters, web tools like D-ID or HeyGen are very convenient.
 They give you a flow of image upload → text/audio → generate through a UI.
 Advanced users can get more control using Wav2Lip (local) and the custom ElevenLabs voice cloning API.

-Step 3 — Choose Voice Source (TTS vs Real Voice)
+Step 3—Choose Voice Source (TTS vs Real Voice)

-Option A — Text-to-Speech (TTS)
+Option A—Text-to-Speech (TTS)

 - Services like ElevenLabs provide very natural voices.
 You can adjust voice style, pitch, and speed when using TTS. - These are usually paid; you can try them out with free credits.

-Option B — Voice Cloning (Real voice mimic)
+Option B—Voice Cloning (Real voice mimic)

-- Sometimes if you have original person's recordings, Respeecher or ElevenLabs voice cloning can help you recreate that special voice.
+- Sometimes if you have the original person's recordings, Respeecher or ElevenLabs voice cloning can help you recreate that special voice.
 But this requires strong consent & proof of ownership.
 Services will do legal/ethical checks when using voice cloning.

-Step 4 — Photo → Talking Video (D-ID flow example)
+Step 4—Photo → Talking Video (D-ID flow example)

 1. Log in to D-ID and select Create new project.